What are the reasons to not just use one throttle lever for all engines?

 -

 $\begingroup$ Most modern engines use digital electronic FADEC control.
 It would be very easy to have one thrust lever and still accommodate separate control for all the reasons given above.
-I have to assume the really reason might be something else. ( like tradition) $\endgroup$ Dec 17, 2016 at 14:38
+I have to assume the really reason might be something else. ( like tradition) $\endgroup$ Commented Dec 17, 2016 at 14:38

 -